4paradigm/OpenMLDB/docs/en/use_case/pulsar_openmldb_connector_demo.md

 ```{note}
 Even the host network, docker on macOS cannot support connecting to the container from the host.
 You only can connect openmldb cluster in other containers, like pulsar container.
 ```
-In OpenMLDB container, start the cluster, and enter the client, and create the table:
+In OpenMLDB container, start the cluster:
 ```
 ./init.sh
 ```